telerik/kendo-ui-core/docs/intro/installation/bower-install.md

 fatal: unable to access 'https://bower.telerik.com/bower-kendo-ui.git/': SSL certificate problem: unable to get local issuer certificate
 ```

-The cause of this issue is the underlying GitHub installation is missing the certificate bundle.
+The cause of this issue is the underlying Git installation is missing the certificate bundle.

 **Solution**